Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 ✔️ “What challenges did I face, and how did I handle them?”

-This simple reflection helps you wind down, acknowledge progress, and set the stage for a more productive and mindful tomorrow.
-Plus, it can improve your sleep by easing lingering worries and giving your mind a sense of closure.
+This simple reflection helps you acknowledge progress, release stress, and set the stage for a more mindful tomorrow.
+Bonus: it may even improve your sleep by quieting racing thoughts and offering mental closure.

 Embrace the Quirkiness